-All appeals must be made through a fine/fee appeal form, also available at the Circulation Desk in the North Hall Library.
-Forms should be submitted (Fully filled out – no exceptions) to staff on duty at the Circulation Desk or the Information Desk.
+All appeals must be made through a fine/fee appeal form, also available at the Library Service Desk in the North Hall Library.
+Forms should be submitted (Fully filled out – no exceptions) to staff on duty at the Library Service Desk.

 If possible, attach a copy of the bill or fines statement to the appeal form.
 Circulation staff may be able to provide a duplicate copy.
 Please attach copies of any supporting documentation which may help clarify any extenuating circumstances.

 Appeals of overdue fines must be made within two weeks (14 days) of incurring the fine.